ArtemChebotko/cassandra4-repair/step4.md

 Both the transaction around the repair process and the existence of three separate pools of SSTables are improvements introduced in Cassandra 4.0.

-Enough with the theory - let's look at the SSTables on Node2 now and at their "repair status", as we did in Step 2, by running the following on the console of Node2:
+Enough with the theory - let's look at the SSTable on the `Cassandra-2` node now and at its "repair status".

 ✅ Inspect SSTables on the `Cassandra-2` node:
 ```